-The extinct species in the recent times and the causes of the extinction
+Extinct species in the recent times and causes of Extinction

 The extinct species

-The numbers of the living organisms is 10 million species now.
-There are about 138 species which becomes extinct everyday , So, If the rate of the extinction is constant. a great number of the species would become extinct.
+The numbers of living organisms are 10 million species now.
+There are about 138 species which become extinct every day, So, If the rate of extinction is constant. a great number of the species would become extinct.

-The native habitat of the passenger pigeon was North America, There were more than billion (1000 million) birds in 1850, and the last member of its species died in one of the zoos in 1914.
+The native habitat of the passenger pigeon was North America, There were more than a billion (1000 million) birds in 1850, and the last member of its species died in one of the zoos in 1914.

-The Quagga is mammal which is considered the midway between the horse and the zebra.
-The last member of its species was killed in South Africa 1883.
-Its extinction was due to the continuous hunting, The golden frog had disappeared since 1989, and had not been seen since that time.
+The Quagga is a mammal that is considered the midway between the horse and the zebra.
+The last member of its species was killed in South Africa in 1883.
+Its extinction was due to continuous hunting, The golden frog had disappeared since 1989, and had not been seen since that time.